GooseMod/OpenAsar/faq.md

 Quickstart "skips" a few Discord features like the splash screen and waiting for updates in favour of speed.
 It is currently experimental and not fully recommended for normal use.

 ### Is this 100% original?
 No, and depends on your definition.
-By original if you mean all of this is rewritten, not containing any original Discord code - not yet but we hope for v2.0.
+By original if you mean all of this is rewritten, the vast majority (~90%) is self-rewritten or modified in some way.
 If you mean original by design, etc. - no, as we have to follow Discord APIs to maintain compatibility.

+### Can I use this in *my* project?
+Sure.
+Just make sure to properly [respect the license](LICENSE) and clearly / transparently credit.